-Under paragraph 7.1(2)(d), exempt market dealers may only act as a dealer in the "exempt market".
-The permitted activities of an exempt market dealer are determined with reference to the prospectus exemptions in NI 45-106 and include trades to "accredited investors" and purchasers of at least \$150,000 of a security and trades to anyone under the offering memorandum exemption.
+Under paragraph 7.1(2)(d), an exempt market dealers dealer may only act as a dealer or an underwriter in the "exempt market".
+The permitted activities of an exempt market dealer are determined with by reference to the prospectus exemptions in NI 45-106 and include trades to "accredited investors" and purchasers of at least \$150,000 of a security and trades to anyone under the offering memorandum exemption.securities legislation (e.g., the accredited investor, minimum amount investment and offering memorandum exemptions in NI 45-106).